22018177/jiaxin-liang/README.md

 # Process
 The sunflower block of week 7 and the beautiful sunset and ocean scenes in https://threejs.org/ inspired me to make a block that rotates between the sky and the ocean.
 I refer to a lot of materials to understand how to make a beautiful sky and a beautiful ocean.
 It is too difficult.
 I not only use the links mentioned in the course, but also find solutions on bilibili and youtube.
 I made a lot of mistakes in the middle of the process, tried other software besides mimic, experienced a long time of not working and black screen, I thought I was going crazy, but I persisted.
 I have to say that the material library is really great, which allows us to get the effect we want more quickly.
 In my opinion, the overall result is good.

+you can see my code is in the file:index.html

+(maybe need to open it with vscode(open with live server))

 I used three.js to make this project better for me.There are many teachings about three.js on the Internet, and there are a large number of material libraries available for me to use, which is very convenient!